quira-org/Your-First-Contribution/README.md

             </td>
 ```

-*Note: We limit every to have only 8 profiles so if the current row already has the maximum amount, create a new `<tr> </tr>` and drop your code in between these.
+*Note: We limit 8 profiles per row, so if the current row already has the maximum amount, create a new `<tr> YOUR CODE SNIPPET HERE </tr>` and drop your code in between these.

 4️⃣ When done, save the file!